andrew/ultimate-awesome/README.md

 - [awesome-anbernic](https://github.com/dag7dev/awesome-anbernic) - Resources for Anbernic consoles (links, CFW.).
 - [awesome-eosio](https://github.com/DanailMinchev/awesome-eosio) - :sunglasses: A curated list of awesome EOSIO resources for users and developers.
 - [awesome-calculus](https://github.com/donovanglover/awesome-calculus) - :tropical_drink: A list of awesome resources I used to study Calculus.
-- [awesome-go-tools](https://github.com/gobuild/awesome-go-tools) - A list of awesome Go tools.
-Not like awesome-go here only maintains golang awesome tools.
 - [jimsghstars](https://github.com/jimbrig/jimsghstars) - A curated application for browsing my GitHub stars! ⭐.
 - [awesome-learned-point-cloud-compression](https://github.com/kaiwangm/awesome-learned-point-cloud-compression) - A list of papers about deep point cloud compression.
 - [Awesome-Crystal-GNNs](https://github.com/kdmsit/Awesome-Crystal-GNNs) - This repository contains a collection of resources and papers on GNN Models on Crystal Solid State Materials.